Cooperzilla/Macro-Language/readme.md

 >1. read basic syntax
 >2. read command list for descriptions
 >3. read more info on commands in other collapsed sections
->4. extra examples is macro.macro file
+>4. extra examples are macro.macro file
 >5. write your macro in macro.macro file and run main.py

 Todo: